coopdigital/coop-frontend/README.md

 # Co-op Front-end
 A mono-repository containing the design system website and foundations and component packages needed for designing and building digital services for the Co‑op.
-All packages are found in the [packages](./packages) directory.
+All packages can be found in the [packages](./packages) directory.

 ## Co-op Design system
 The [design system](http://coop.co.uk/designsystem) is a sub folder of this repo and can be run locally and deployed to Heroku independently of the foundations and component packages.